greg-js/arch-wiki-md-repo/wiki/_content/english/Android.md

 **Note:** If you are running a 64-bit system, make sure the [multilib](/index.php/Multilib "Multilib") repository is enabled to avoid "error: target not found: lib32-zlib" error messages.

+**Note:** If you plan to install [Android Studio](/index.php/Android_Studio "Android Studio") and want the IDE to manage your SDK installation, you do not need to install these packages

 Before developing Android applications, you need to install the Android SDK, which is made of 3 distinct packages, all installable from [AUR](/index.php/AUR "AUR"):

 1.  [android-sdk](https://aur.archlinux.org/packages/android-sdk/)